-Data Analyst Jason Nack also finds it helpful to see gifts and donors in a live dashboard.
+Data Analyst Jason Nack also finds it helpful to see gifts and donors in an EverTrue list.
 He can quickly look up each donor in EverTrue and forward people with more giving potential to development officers.

 In one case, Jason saw that a Facebook-engaged donor who gave to the Elzinga campaign was halfway towards the leadership-gift level.
 Jason passed the donor on to a development officer, who immediately got the donor to double his gift and enter into a larger pledge agreement.